Frequently Asked Questions

 What is high-grade silica flour used for?

-The project will position Australia as a major exporter of silica flour to the Asia-Pacific Region including Japan and the US.
+The project will position Australia as a major exporter of silica flour to the Asia-Pacific Region including Japan,, South Korea and the US.

 Silica flour is used in products to manufacture glass, solar panels, the automotive industry and technology manufacturers.